These archive pages are provided in order to make it easier for you to find items

 sun.
 The astronomical term is "transit."
 What makes this

-the sun.
-It will take Mercury approximately 5-1/2 hours to move from the eastern
+the center of the sun.
+It will take Mercury approximately 5-1/2 hours to move from

-edge to the western edge, from 7:35 am to 1:04 pm EST. Both the sun and
+the eastern edge to the western edge, from 7:35 am to 1:04 pm EST. Both

-the moon subtend an angular width of about half a degree.
-Of course will should
+the sun and the moon subtend an angular width of about half a degree.
+Of course

-never look directly at the sun with your naked eyes, and particularly not with any
+will should never look directly at the sun with your naked eyes, and particularly

-sort of magnification, be it binoculars or a telescope.
-The safest way to observe
+not with any sort of magnification, be it binoculars or a telescope.
+The safest

-this Mercury transit it by using a white projection screen with any telescope generate
+way to observe this Mercury transit it by using a white projection screen with any

-trim a model aircraft for proper flight with no supplementary control surface
+An ability to trim a model aircraft for proper flight with no supplementary

-input has, since the advent of precise, reliable radio control (R/C), been the domain
+control surface input has, since the advent of precise, reliable radio control (R/C),

-mostly of the relatively small number of free flight (F/F) and competition fliers
+been the domain mostly of the relatively small number of free flight (F/F) and competition

-of control line (C/L) and R/C. Most models can be made to fly very well when a human
+fliers of control line (C/L) and R/C. Most models can be made to fly very well when

 Warped and twisted wings, misaligned tail surfaces, and even a dangerously mislocated

-mitigated by a skillful flyer.
-Authors have written that a properly trimmed model
+effects mitigated by a skillful flyer.
+Authors have written that a properly

 "The UK government is requiring drone operators